Myakka State Forest

 State forest in North Port, Florida, U.S.

 The Myakka State Forest is in the U.S. state of Florida.
 The 8593 acre forest is located on the southwest coast, in North Port.
+It has hiking and bicycle trails as well as a paddlecraft boat launch.
+As of 2025, admission is $2 per car.
+It is at 2000 South River Rd.